 Heather says:

-Whatever you do, do not cook collards in an aluminum pot.
-The aluminum reacts with the collards.
-Finally, I should note that collards have an extremely high water content and lose a lot of volume in the cooking process.
+Finally, I should note that collards have extremely high water content and lose a lot of volume in the cooking process.
 If you don’t have a huge pot, just add the collards a handful or two at a time as they begin to shrink.

 If you don’t have sausage, consider using bacon.
-If you are vegetarian or vegan consider sauteeing some onion in several tablespoons of olive oil before adding the collards to the pot.
+If you are vegetarian or vegan, consider sauteing some onion in several tablespoons of olive oil before adding the collards to the pot.

 Be aware that collards have a somewhat funky odor.
 I would only buy them the day before or the day of preparation.
-Crumpled newspaper will absorb the funky smell.
+The crumpled newspaper added to the crisper drawer will help by absorbing the funky smell.

 Ingredients:

-- 1 lb sausage (smoked or kielbasa) cut into coins
+- 1 lb sausage (smoked, Andouille or kielbasa) cut into coins

 - 2 large bunches of collards